skovy/css-codemod/README.md

 ### `Transform`

 Define a transform function.

 This type is provided to explicitly type the exported `transform` function.
-In general, this should be the only type that needs to be imported.
-The expected return value is either a CSS string or `null`.
-When returned a CSS string that will be written back to the original file.
-When returned `null`, nothing happens and the original file is skipped.
+In general, this should be the only type that needs to be explicitly imported.
+The expected return value is either a string or `null`.

+- When returned a string it will be written back to the original file. - When returned `null`, nothing happens and the original file is skipped.

 ### `TransformFileInfo`

 The first argument passed to the `transform` function.

 It's an object with metadata about the current file being processed by the transform.

 - `path`: the resolved path of the file being transformed.
 - `source`: the file contents source of the file being transformed.

 ### `TransformAPI`

 The second argument passed to the `transform` function.

 It's an object with helpers provided by `css-codemod` to perform transformations.

 - `parse`: parse a raw CSS string into an AST.
-This returns the root node of the underlying abstract syntax tree to perform mutations.
+This returns the root node of the underlying abstract syntax tree.
+Transformations can be made by making direct mutations to the underlying node.
 This is performed with [PostCSS](https://postcss.org/) so the returned node is a PostCSS [Root](https://postcss.org/api/#root) node.
-Refer to the [PostCSS API documentation](https://postcss.org/api/) for documentation and various helpers.
+Refer to the [PostCSS API documentation](https://postcss.org/api/) for documentation on nodes and various helpers.

 ### Example